vapx/vapx/README.md

 - 📫 How to reach me: send me an email at g.edmon25@gmail.com
 - ⚡ Fun fact: I am an Entrepreneurship Major but love to use technology.
 ##

-###
-Programming Languages : HTML,CSS,JS,ReactJS,NodeJS and Python
+#Programming Languages : HTML,CSS,JS,ReactJS,NodeJS and Python.
-Tools: Git,VS Code,GitHub
+#Tools: Git,VS Code,GitHub.
-UI Tools/Design: React-Bootstrap, React material-ui and Styled Components
+#UI Tools/Design: React-Bootstrap, React material-ui and Styled Components.
-###